mech/Learning-Notes/FrontEnd/JavaScript/React/Routing.md

 Use the `<Redirect>` component or expose the history props with the `withRouter` HOC.

 ## Outlets / Nested Route

+There is no more nested route like in v3.
+You need to explicitly put it where the child component is at.
+This is the greatest new feature of v4: you can put `<Route>` components everywhere!

+Note that the path must be absolute and you can use `match.url` to compose the path.
+See [this](https://github.com/ReactTraining/react-router/pull/4539) for relative path support.

 * [Reusing layouts in React Router 4](https://simonsmith.io/reusing-layouts-in-react-router-4/)